sameeruddin/Car-Detection-using-RaspberryPi/README.md

-# Car-Detection by Raspberry Pi
+# Car-Detection from a Image using Raspberry Pi
 A minute part of the prototype for smart car parking through raspberry pi this repository verifies the captured image consist of a car or not.
 If the image has a car it glows a green LED otherwise it turns on the red LED.